Ajayt036/About-Me/README.md

-## Hello.
+## Hey there!
 I am Ajay, a Business Intelligence Enthusiast.

 ### In 20 seconds, Below is my journey into the world of Data Intelligence.
 - **2022** - Full-time summer internship at FedEx Ground as Business Intellgence Analyst.